Freeganism: Promoting Social Change

 Freegans challenge the prevailing consumerist culture by rejecting the pursuit of material wealth.

-Their lifestyle choices prompt others to reevaluate their consumption patterns and consider less detrimental alternatives to the environment.
+Their lifestyle choices prompt others to reevaluate their consumption patterns and consider alternatives that are less detrimental to the environment.

 4. Building Communities